mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-01-24-megan-g-portrait.md

   feature: paperfaces-megan-g-lg.jpg
   thumb: paperfaces-megan-g-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53, Sktchy, Blend]
+tags: [portrait, illustration, paper by 53, sktchy, blend]
 ---

 Another winter scene with a slight smudge to the background of trees to add depth.
 PaperFaces portrait of [Megan G.](http://sktchy.com/ZRLqgC) inspired by Sktchy.